The Summer School Guide To Students’ Welfare in the UK

 You will be travelling to your new school with your new friends.
 Whilst you are waiting for others to arrive, we have a fantastic Welcome Centre at each airport where you can play computer and board games, relax, read a book and revitalise yourself with drinks and snacks whilst waiting for the transfer bus.
 You will then go with your new friends and staff to the school, where we will be waiting for you.

 When you arrive at your new school, we will introduce you to everything you need to know, and make sure you settle into your accommodation.
 There will be lots of time to meet your new teachers, student friends and house parents / college mentors.

 Summer Boarding Courses believe in each Summer School being a strong community and family where every individual can shine and be part of tomorrow’s global citizens.
 For students who are placed in a house, each house will have its own identity.
-At SBC Oxford for example, each house is a different habitat!
+At SBC, each house is a different habitat!
 Our most recent house themes were the Arctic, the Jungle, an Enchanted Forest and Under the Sea!

 All students are given an ID card with 24/7 emergency contact information when they arrive at Summer Boarding Courses.
 This will be on their person at all times.
 Details on this card include their name, nationality, age and our emergency number for their safety and identification.

 We want to ensure that our students are encouraged, supported, heard, energised and inspired by our staff.
 We seek out staff that are passionate about our students’ progress and wellbeing, who are going to be excellent role models and leaders throughout SBC Summer School.

 All our staff are professionally DBS checked and receive training in student welfare and safeguarding.
 Summer Boarding Courses asks for a minimum of 2 references from staff applying to be part of our team, and every one of our Summer Schools have staff trained in First Aid.